Score-Based Density Estimation from Pairwise Comparisons

 Further, when $\tau^{\star} > 0$ is the optimal tempering

 \end{restateproposition} \begin{proof} This is a combined result of Lemma \ref{appendix_lemma_tempering} and Proposition \ref{appendix_proposition_approx_error}. \end{proof}

-\begin{corollary} Assume that the expert choice model follows the Bradley-Terry model or the exponential RUM.
+\begin{corollary} Assume that the expert choice model follows the Bradley--Terry model or the exponential RUM.
 The scores of the belief and the MWD are collinear.
 That is, there exists a scalar-valued function $\tau(\x)$ such that,